kernelmethod/LSHFunctions.jl/README.md

   - `MonteCarloHash`
   - `ChebHash`

 This package still needs a lot of work, including improvement to the documentation and API.
-In general, if you want to draw one or more new hash functions, you can use the following syntax:

 ## Examples
 The easiest way to start constructing new hash functions is by calling `LSHFunction` with the following syntax: